esphome/esphome-docs/components/lvgl.rst

   - **change_rate** (*Optional*, int8): If the arc is pressed the current value will set with a limited speed according to the set change rate.
 The change rate is defined in degree/second.
 Defaults to ``720``.
   - **knob** (*Optional*, string): Add a knob to control the value:
   - **indicator**
-  - any :ref:`Styling <lvgl-styling>` option to override styles inherited from parent
+  - any :ref:`Styling <lvgl-styling>` option to override styles inherited from parent.

   .. note::